Terry J. Fry, M.D.

-Terry J. Fry received a B.A. from Colgate University in 1988 and M.D. from Georgetown University in 1992.
-After completing Pediatric Residency at Georgetown in 1995, he served as Chief Pediatric Resident.
-From 1996-1999 Dr. Fry undertook fellowship training in Pediatric Hematology and Oncology at Johns Hopkins University.
-In 1997, during the research component of his fellowship training, he began working in the laboratory of Dr. Crystal Mackall first as a visiting fellow and subsequently as a post-doctoral fellow.
-He then became a Staff Clinician in the Pediatric Oncology Branch in 2004.
-In 2007, Dr. Fry became Chief of the Division of Blood and Marrow Transplantation at Children's National Medical Center, a position he held until 2010 when he returned to the Pediatric Oncology Branch as an Investigator.
-He is a member of multiple societies including the American Society of Hematology, the American Association of Immunology and the American Society of Blood and Marrow Transplantation.
-He also serves as Chair of the Oncology Strategy Group in the Pediatric Blood and Marrow Transplant Consortium and is a member of the Stem Cell Transplantation Committee in Children's Oncology Group.
+Terry J. Fry received a B.A. from Colgate University in 1988 and an M.D. from Georgetown University in 1992.
+After completing a pediatric residency at Georgetown in 1995, he served as Chief Pediatric Resident.
+From 1996-1999, Dr. Fry undertook fellowship training in pediatric hematology and oncology at Johns Hopkins University.
+After postdoctoral training in the laboratory of Dr. Crystal Mackall, Dr. Fry established a research program focused on the immunology of stem cell transplantation as a platform for cancer immunotherapy.
+Dr. Fry became Chief of the Division of Blood and Marrow Transplantation at Children's National Medical Center in 2007, a position he held until 2010 when he returned to the Pediatric Oncology Branch as Head of the Hematologic Malignancies Section.
+He is a member of multiple societies including the American Society of Hematology, the American Association of Immunology and the American Society of Blood and Marrow Transplantation and was elected into the American Society of Clinical Investigation.
+He also serves in leadership positions in the Oncology Strategy Group in the Pediatric Blood and Marrow Transplant Consortium and the Cellular Therapy Committee in the Children's Oncology Group.

 Shand JC, Qin H, Nasholm N, Capitini CM, Fry TJ.
 Minor antigen distribution predicts site-specific graft-versus-tumor activity of adoptively transferred, minor antigen-specific CD8 T Cells.
 Biol Blood Marrow Transplant.
 2014;20(1):26-36.